xrlearning/book/index.md

-This book will present the main results of the project.
+This book presents the main results of the project.

 ---